 It is very important to follow the manufacturer’s installation instructions.
 Pay particular attention to fuse or breaker requirements and lead lengths.

 It is also important that the electrical distribution system be grounded and bonded per the National Electrical Code®.
-Failure to do so may result in damage to the surge protective device (SPD).
+Failure to do so may result in damage to the SPD.

 The performance of parallel-connected transient voltage SPDs is affected by the connecting leads.
 Both the wire size and length used to connect the SPD will influence its performance.